hamzacyberpatcher/sf-snake/README.md

 # Snake game in sfml

-It's a sanke game I made with my bro as final project for programming fundamentals in first semeseter.
+It's a snake game I made with my bro as final project for programming fundamentals in first semeseter.

 ![main game menu](./screenshots/screenshot1.png)